ardanlabs/gotraining/00-slides/day_1_training.md

 ## Go Training
-This is a 2 day, 14 hour accelerated style course for existing developers who are looking to gain a working understanding of Go.
+This is a 1 day of the accelerated style course for existing developers who are looking to gain a working understanding of Go.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*